 The budgie will lose the striped “baby bars: on top of his head at that time.

-Mature budgies, will usually molt at least once a year.
+Mature budgies, will usually molt at least once a year and most normally, twice.

 Additionally, budgies may have molts of the soft “secondary” feathers during prolonged periods of hot weather.